GoogleCloudPlatform/python-docs-samples/workflows/cloud-client/README.md

 # Cloud Workflows Quickstart – Python

-This sample shows how to execute a Cloud Workflow and wait for the workflow execution results using the Python client libraries.
+This sample shows how to execute Cloud Workflows and wait for the result of a workflow execution using the Python client libraries.

 ## Setup